kyleFirethought/video-production/decredPoliteia/decredPoliteia_outline.md

 **main idea**: Pi is the _ideal_ infrastructure for the self-governance of a cryptocurrency.

 - Why?
-  - Solves technical challenges associated with self-governance of a cryptocurrency
+  - Solves technical and social challenges associated with self-governance of a cryptocurrency
 - what is self-governance? _(or what is needed to be successful?)_
-  - ???
+  - governance of the chain, protocol and the spending of the project fund - which is paying the wages of the people who work on the project
 - technical challenges and how theyre solved
   - where to store data in a manipulation resistant way?
     - the blockchain, duh... 😎 ❌